 - Multiple sclerosis

 There are several types of infections that may reside within the eye area and cause symptoms of uveitis.
-This includes several viral, bacterial, parastitic and fungal infections.
+These include several viral, bacterial, parasitic, and fungal infections.

 - Viral herpes zoster infection

-- Viral CMV retinis infection of the eye
+- Viral cytomegalovirus (CMV) retinitis infection of the eye

 - Bacterial syphilis infection